waml-lang/waml/README.md

 ## Variable Store

-The variable store is an ephemeral, mutable key-value store for reading and storing values to be used elsewhere in the Flow.
-At the start of a Flow, the variable store can be initialized through the `variables` field:
+The variable store is an ephemeral, mutable key-value store for reading and storing values to be used elsewhere in the Scenario.
+At the start of a Scenario, the variable store can be initialized through the `variables` field:

 ```yaml
 variables: